bmweiner/crumby/README.md

-# crumby
+# Crumby

-crumby is a self-hosted app for tracking and reporting your websites traffic.

-## Tracking

-### Visits

-The following visitor data is captured:
+Crumby is a web analytics service.
+It performs data collection and reporting on the interactions between a user and a website.
+Crumby offers two mechanisms for tracking interactions: visits and events.

+A visit is recorded when a user visits a page on the website and includes the following data:

   * General
     * Visitor ID (cookie)